 You are permitted to try this software on your system (for 30 days) without any cost or obligation.
 Payment is required if you find this software to be useful or if you wish to continue using this software beyond the evaluation (trial) period.
 This product is provided at no charge to the user for evaluation.
 The purpose of an evaluation version is to provide computer users with quality software on a try before you buy basis, however payment is still required for continued use of the product.

 This method allows you to try out all the features in Deskman to confirm that they work to your satisfaction before purchasing a license of use.

 The evaluation version is the same as the full version of the product: no nags, no disabled features.
 However, after the 30-day trial period expires, maintenance will be automatically started until the copy is registered.

 Visit the settings page to register your copy.
 Follow the instructions included in your license email.
-Licenses include a 30-day support period, or more, if a maintenance subscription is purchased.
+Licenses include a 30-day support period, or more, if a maintenance contract is purchased.
 Upon expiration, licenses keep working, but support entitlement expires.
 Once registered, check your license details from the settings page.
 Track registered copies from the control center: synced installations share the same license.
 For more information, please visit our website or contact us.

 A web browser is required to configure Deskman — updated versions of Firefox, Chrome, Microsoft Edge, Safari and Internet Explorer 11 are supported.

 On your system, Deskman is available at http://localhost:2288.
 To open Deskman from other systems on your network, make sure firewalls are properly configured and point your browser to